About the Founders

 Since high school, Sean has developed an interest in computers, programming, law, and the Internet.
 This hobby has since turned into a small business called Dragex Development Inc. Dragex develops both websites and software, and has given Sean the opportunity to build relationships with people across a broad range of industries, including financial, gaming, construction, and educational industries.

-Sean Gajewski has now become a member of the United States Coast Guard as a Judge Advocate General Attorney with the United States Coast Guards.
-Currently, he is stationed in Washington DC where he will serve our country for the next four years until he is reassigned to another base.
-The Coast Guard legal program delivers high quality legal advice and support to the people who carry out the varied functions of the US Armed Forces to ensure their missions, operations and activities can be achieve within the spirit, as well as the letter, of the law.
+Sean Gajewski was recently commissioned as an officer in the United States’ Coast Guard where he serves as a Judge Advocate General.
+Currently, he is stationed in Washington DC.
+The Coast Guard legal program delivers high quality legal advice and support to the people who carry out the varied functions of the US Armed Forces to ensure their missions, operations, and activities can be achieve within the spirit and letter of the law.

 Debra Gajewski was born in Queens, NY and moved to Long Island when she was a child.
 She and her two siblings attended Brentwood High School.
 As a graduate in the bicentennial year, (1976), Debra decided to enlist into the Military instead of attending college.
 In October 1976, she enlisted in the US Marine Corp.
 After attending basic training camp, she was stationed at the Marine Corp Air Station in Beauford, South Carolina as a 1341 Heavy Equipment Mechanic.
 While stationed in Beauford, she worked in Det “B” 2nd FSSG, where she met the love of her life, Mark.
 Mark was also stationed in Beauford, SC in Det “B” MWSG-27.